 - Protection of Africa’s biodiversity, traditional knowledge, seed systems, genetic diversity, food production systems, culture, and diversity from the threats and risks posed by genetic engineering and industrial agriculture;

-- The work of a range of partners in African and elsewhere towards social justice, equity, and food sovereignty;
+- The work of a range of partners in Africa and elsewhere towards social justice, equity, and food sovereignty;

 - Empowering society to make informed choices about how resources are to be used, managed, and conserved by focusing principally on the promotion of biosafety, food and seed sovereignty, and social justice.